 “Strange Fruit” is one of a handful of songs that makes you stop what you’re doing, turn up the music, and shut the hell up.
 The rolling cymbals and muted trumpet reveal a soft piano that lures you in.
 The vocals take their time, languid, lazy, and detached in their storytelling, but before you know it, you’re a witness to a horrifying scene.
 The hair on the back of your neck stands on end.
 As one actress, who witnessed Holiday performing the song live says, “That’s what art can do.”

-Likewise, Margolick’s book stands with the few cultural touchstones, such as Pete Hamill’s Why Sinatra Matters, as essential and a must-read book for not only any serious music fan but anyone with an interest in American history.
+Likewise, Margolick’s book stands with the few cultural touchstones, such as Pete Hamill’s Why Sinatra Matters, that are essential and must-read books for not only any serious music fan but anyone with an interest in American history.

 Follow me on Twitter: @stevejreviews